 The University offers all of its postgraduate programmes in the evening and the helpdesk hours of IT personnel are maintained to support these programmes.
-The IT helpdesk working hours are 8am to 7pm from Sunday to Thursday and from 9am to 6 pm on Saturdays.
+The IT helpdesk working hours are 8am to 7pm from Monday to Friday and from 9am to 6 pm on Saturdays.

-IT support can also be sought via calling the IT Services helpline and by raising support tickets on email.
+IT support can also be sought via calling the IT Services helpline and by raising support tickets on the email itservices@buid.ac.ae.

-9.5 Servers and Bandwidth
+6.2.2 Servers and Bandwidth